tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 Concurrent marking in G1 uses a [snapshot-at-the-beginning](https://dl.acm.org/doi/10.1016/0164-1212%2890%2990084-Y)(SATB) algorithm - i.e. keep objects that were live at the start of marking live.
 G1 takes a virtual snapshot of the old generation heap contents at that time.
 Only the heap contents live at the start of that mark will be marked through, everything allocated after that event will be implicitly considered live and not traced through.
 This has the advantage of the amount of objects to be examined for liveness analysis is fixed, while at the same time objects that may have become dead after that snapshot will not be reclaimed.
 Reclaiming this new garbage needs another concurrent marking cycle.

 Having fixed data to work on provides simple guaranteed termination properties.
-The design of G1 considers this more important that earlier reclamation of objects that become garbage during the marking cycle.
+The design of G1 considers this more important than earlier reclamation of objects that become garbage during the marking cycle.
 Further because G1 can interleave young collections with the concurrent old collection, this restriction doesn't apply to recently allocated objects, which can still be reclaimed quickly.

 To keep the SATB invariant during concurrent marking, G1 uses a pre-write barrier (e.g. given an assignment `x.a = y`) executed before the assignment of the new value to save the old value like the following: